bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 {: .info }
 > To enable users to control the array's length, the *list* component type
 > offers the "addItem" and "removeItem" *actions*.

+### Component Types

+In *SmarkForm* we don't talk of *components* but of *component types*.

+Except for [triggers](#triggers), *component types* are kind of regular form-field types.

+### Triggers

+*Triggers* are special components that allow the user to interact with the form through given so-called "actions".

+👉 They have a (mandatory) *action* attribute which specifies the action to be triggered.

+👉 *Trigger* components also have a "natural context" which is the closest *SmarkForm* component conaining it (That is: *personal_data* subform in previous example) but its actual *context* is the closest component **implementing that action** unless overridden by the *context* property.

+{: .hint :}
+> The *natural context* of a trigger is the component that implements that
+> action and contains the trigger (outside of any other inner component of the
+> same type or implementing the same action).
 >
-> 👉 *Actions* are functions provided by component types for interaction.
-They
+> There is no need of any *hard wiring code* to connect triggers to their
+> targettend component. **The actions take place in the correct component
-> can be triggered by components of the so-called "trigger" type, where the
+> thanks to the position in the DOM where the trigger is placed.**

-> component acts as their *context*.
->
-> 👉 Trigger components have a (mandatory) *action* attribute which specifies
-> the action to be triggered.
->
+👉 The *context* property specifies the *relative path*, from its *natural context* to the actual context of the trigger.

+{: .info :}
-> 👉 In order to improve readability, the *action* property is not allowed in
+> In order to improve readability, the *action* property is not allowed in
 > any other component type and, hence, the `"type": "trigger"` become optional
 > (and discouraged).

-### Triggers
+### Actions:

-👉 *Trigger* components have a "natural context" which is the closest *SmarkForm* component conaining it (That is: *personal_data* subform in previous example) but its actual *context* is the closest component **implementing that action** unless overridden by the *context* property.

-The *context* property specifies the *relative path*, from its *natural context* to the actual context of the trigger.
+*Actions* are functions provided by component types for interaction.

+They can be triggered by components of the so-called "trigger" type, where the inner component ancestors implementing that specific action acts as their *context*.

+Actions may also require additional parameters, provided as *data-smark* object properties, that may be specific of a given action and/or component type.

 ### Triggers target